Mayoralty of Rob Ford: Overview

 Mayor Ford was the focus of further controversy when, according to a report in the Toronto Star, he personally asked city officials to approve drainage and road repairs outside the Deco Labels and Tags headquarters building before its 50th anniversary party in August 2012.
 Critics such as Councillor Adam Vaughan stated "This is a clear-cut example of using one's office to gain preferential treatment for private interests."
 Ford stated that he had made thousands of such requests on behalf of homeowners and other businesses.
 "Someone has a pothole in front of their house, in front of their business, I go out and fix it.
 Just like I did for our company."

 The Ombudsman for the City of Toronto, Fiona Crean, published a report in September 2012 suggesting that Mayor Ford's office had "compromised" the civic appointments process for city boards and agencies.
 Crean and her report was questioned by Council while Rob Ford remained silent, instead choosing to respond later on a radio talk show by stating: "When people are just going to make up stories about you, why are you even going to try to defend yourself when you know it's just a bunch of malarkey."
 The Ombudsman and the existence of the position itself were later criticized by Ford and became the subject of further debate.
 In October, Mayor Ford said he wanted to eliminate three watchdog positions: that of the Ombudsman, the Integrity Commissioner and the lobbyist registrar.
 "You don't need a lobbyist registry, an ombudsman and an integrity commissioner.
 They have 20 people; they're tripping over themselves.
 They're trying to make themselves look busy."
 All three positions are required under Ontario law and were established after the MFP computer leasing scandal inquiry.

 His brother Doug has stated that Rob wrote "numerous" reference letters for criminals, including tow-truck driver and convicted murderer Douglas Sedgewick, and his occasional driver Alexander "Sandro" Lisi, accused of threatening to kill a woman.

+In a November 2013 meeting of the Toronto City Council, Ford ran through the council chamber and accidentally ran over city councilmember Pam McConnell.
+McConnell's injuries required physiotherapy.

 On April 2, 2014, Mayor Ford cast the only opposition votes for motions to honor Canadian Olympic Athletes and to name a street after the late Nelson Mandela.
 He later asked for a revote but was denied.
 He later stated that "we all make errors" and that he pushed the wrong button due to stretching his sore back, due to having hurt it lifting weights the prior Friday.
 His brother, Councillor Doug Ford, stated that, in reference to the Mandela motion, there was no bigger supporter of the Black community in Toronto than Mayor Ford.